loweisz/react-questions/README.md

 # ❓ react-questions ❓

-The perfect package for any kind of survey, questions or nicely animated stream of cards or anything you want
+The perfect package for any kind of survey, questions card etc.
+It will wrap your components with a nicely animated transition and gives you the possibility to customize your content freely.

 ## Getting Started 🏂
 ### Install